 Although it would prove to be one of the physically hardest things any of us had ever done—and one of the most rewarding—three of us made it, and the fourth member of our team was fit enough to finish, but had to bail out because of severe blisters.
 (Read my story about that crazy adventure.)

 Since then, with a small group of very fit and experienced friends, I’ve hiked very long days from the Grand Canyon (including a one-day, 44-mile and 11,000-foot, rim-to-rim-to-rim hike) to the White Mountains, the Tetons and Wind River Range, and a 50-mile dayhike across Zion National Park.
-And I’m training now, with my 15-year-old son, to climb the Mountaineers Route on 14,505-foot Mount Whitney in California’s Sequoia National Park, in April as a fundraiser for a great organization that takes under-privileged youths out in the wilderness, Big City Mountaineers.
-(Read about our climb and please help get more kids outdoors by supporting our fundraiser.)
+And I’ve climbed numerous peaks via technical and non-technical routes, most recently the Mountaineers Route on 14,505-foot Mount Whitney in California’s Sequoia National Park with my 15-year-old son.

 If you’re planning to climb a big mountain or take a challenging backpacking trip or long dayhike, you may be wondering how to train properly for it—especially if, like many people, you don’t live in a place with easy access to the mountains and don’t have the freedom to spend endless hours training on trails.

 So for regular people with normal lives who aspire to occasionally elevate life, here’s an everyman’s (and woman’s) guide to getting yourself physically ready for the mountains of your dreams.

 Start training at least three months before your climb or hike, ideally from a good base of fitness developed through maintaining some level of regular exercise program year-round, which helps you get where you want to be more quickly and enjoyably and avoid injury.
 If you haven’t been exercising regularly, start training four to six months before your big climb or hike.